FREE SHIPPING On Most Orders

 Minimalist Max Ceiling Fan by Visual Comfort Fan

-Ceiling fans come in a nearly endless array of sizes, blade counts and finishes, so choosing the right ceiling fan for your space comes down to proportions, cooling efficiency and design elements.
-Below, we’ve compiled some expert advice that will guide you through choosing a ceiling fan fit for your needs.
+Ceiling fans come in a nearly endless array of sizes, blade counts and finishes, so choosing the right ceiling fan comes down to proportions, cooling efficiency and design elements.
+We’ve compiled some expert advice to simplify the process of choosing a ceiling fan.

-This guide will go over the many considerations of shopping for modern ceiling fans like ceiling height and mounting options for sloped ceilings, the size of the fan needed for the dimensions of your room, airflow and CFM requirements, the difference in length and number of blades, ceiling fan finishes and materials, and more.
+This guide covers the many considerations of shopping for modern ceiling fans like ceiling height and mounting options for sloped ceilings, how to measure for a ceiling fan and the optimal size of fan needed for every room, airflow and CFM requirements, the difference in length and number of blades, ceiling fan finishes and materials, and more.

 Butterfly Ceiling Fan by Monte Carlo Fans.